Skip to content

 Physiotherapist

-As a physiotherapist, you’ll focus on identifying and maximising movement to improve the health and wellbeing of your patients.
+As a physiotherapist, you’ll assess, diagnose, and manage a variety of movement problems to improve the health and wellbeing of your patients.

 Physiotherapist is also known as Physio.